-- 6.1.1 This hoist is equipped with a lube-free vane motor that does not require lubrication of the supply air for operation.
-However, if the hoist supply air is lubricated, there is no disadvantage.
-See Section 3.0 for lubrication requirements - 6.1.2 CAUTION Lubrication to the motor will be provided primarily by the air supply lubricator.
+- 6.1.1 See Section 3.0 for lubrication requirements. - 6.1.2 EXAUTION Lubrication to the motor will be provided primarily by the air supply lubricator.
 The recommended amount is 10-15 drops/minute (0.2-0.3 cc/min).
-Refer to Table 6-2 below for the approved lubricant for use with your air hoist. - 6.1.3 Additional lubrication to the reduction gears is not necessary.
+Refer to Table 6-1 below for the approved lubricant for use with your air hoist. - 6.1.3 Additional lubrication to the reduction gears is not necessary.
 When disassembling the hoist for service or repair, apply new grease to the gears before reassembling the hoist.